ThangKNguyen/Media-Player-Project/README.md

-# Team 11: Media Player
+# Media Player
 ### Team Members: Arden Yan, Davel Randindra, Thang Nguyen

 ### Contributions
 In the development of the project proposal, presentation, and code, all of our team members - Arden Yan, Davel Radindra, and Thang Nguyen - worked collaboratively, ensuring a harmonious and integrated approach.
 Each member brought their unique strengths and perspectives to the table, resulting in a well-rounded and cohesive proposal.
 Similarly, for the presentation, we united our skills to create a compelling and informative showcase of our project, with each member actively participating in the design, content, and delivery of the presentation.
-Regarding the development of the code, there were not many divisions of labor as **all of us tried to implement features one by one collectively**, filling out gaps of other team members.
+Regarding the development of the code, there were not many divisions of labor as **all of us tried to implement features one by one collectively**, filling out the gaps of other team members.
 However, there are some things that each team member focused on more in the code development process.

 #### Code Contributions
 - Arden Yan: Created the base layouts for the file select and media player fxml, implemented the logic for the file selection window, and contributed to the functionality of playback controls.
 - Davel Radindra: Integrated subtitle support and assisted in adding functionalities of playback controls.
-- Thang Nguyen: Improved buttons functionalities.
-Executed the design and implementation of graphical user interface.
+- Thang Nguyen: Improved button functionalities.
+Executed the design and implementation of a graphical user interface.

 #### Presentation Contributions [(Presentation Slides)](diagram/presentation-slides.pdf)
 - Arden Yan: Class diagrams, sequence diagram, Scene Builder, project demo, questions